 Raise the college going rate of underserved minority groups, African-American and Hispanic, equal to that of non-minority students.
 The Arkansas college-going rate significantly lags the US average, with only 54.3% of high school graduates going on to college in 2013 compared to a 66.2% national average.
 Exacerbating this issue is an additional disparity in college-going rates by race and ethnicity.
+For

-For Hispanics in the state, the gap is small, with less than a 1% difference in the college-going rate compared to whites.
+Hispanics in the state, the gap is small, with less than a 1% difference in the college-going rate compared to whites.
 However, for African-Americans the disparity is greater than 10% with only 45.1% of high school graduates going on to college in fall 2013.

-Raise the completion rates of underserved minority groups, African-American and Hispanic, equal to that of non-minority students.
+Raise the completion rates of underserved minority groups, African-American and Hispanic, to equal that of non-minority students.
 In addition to the disparity in college-going rates for underserved minorities, completion rates for these students also trail those for their non-minority counter parts.
 In academic year 2013-14, African-American student completions as a percentage of white student completions were 80% at four- year institutions and 84% at two-year institutions.
-Hispanic student completions as a percentage of white student completions were 66% at four- year institutions and 75% at two-year institutions.
+Hispanic student completions as a percentage of white student completions as a percentage of white student completions as a percentage of student completions.

+Completions per 100 Students

 Four-Year Two Year

 Asian 19.4 27.2

 White 23.4 30.3

 African-American 18.8 25.5

 Hispanic 15.5 22.6

 Communicate the value of higher education.
 One way this racial and economic divide can be eliminated is through a coordinated effort to better communicate the value of higher education, demonstrating the impact degree attainment can have on the lives of Arkansans.
-For generations of many Arkansas families, education has not been seen as important.
 A culture change is necessary to engrain the importance and value of education for all Arkansans.